Extreme Rules (2014): Aftermath

-At the start of Raw after Extreme Rules, Dean Ambrose was forced to defend his United States Championship in a 20-man Battle royal.
+At the start of Raw after Extreme Rules, Dean Ambrose was forced to defend his United States Championship in a 20-man battle royal.
 Ambrose made it to the end with Sheamus, Sheamus eliminated Ambrose to win his second United States Championship, ending Ambrose's reign at 351 days.
 The Shield then fought The Wyatt Family later in the night; just as things turned in The Shield's favor, Evolution came out and distracted The Shield, allowing The Wyatt Family to win the match.
 Evolution then assaulted The Shield, and humiliated them by performing The Shield's signature Triple Powerbomb to Roman Reigns.
 This led to The Shield challenging Evolution to a rematch at Payback, which they accepted.
 The match was made a No Holds Barred Elimination match.

 Cena's feud with Wyatt continued with a Last Man Standing match being set up for Payback.
 At the pay-per-view, Cena defeated Wyatt to win the match and end their feud.

 On the May 12 episode of Raw, Daniel Bryan announced that he would undergo neck surgery, and would be absent from WWE for an unspecified amount of time.
 That same night, Stephanie McMahon called Bryan to the ring, before Kane dragged him out into the entrance before being loaded onto a stretcher by medical personnel.
 On May 15, Bryan underwent successful neck surgery, with a cervical foraminotomy to decompress the nerve root having been performed.
-On the May 19 edition of Raw, Stephanie McMahon gave Bryan an ultimatum to surrender the WWE World Heavyweight Championship the following week on Raw.
+On the May 19 episode of Raw, Stephanie McMahon gave Bryan an ultimatum to surrender the WWE World Heavyweight Championship the following week on Raw.
 Bryan replied next week on Raw that he wouldn't surrender it.
 McMahon then retaliated saying that she would give until Payback to surrender the title.
-If he didn't surrender, his wife Brie Bella will be fired.
+If he didn't surrender, his wife Brie Bella would be fired.
 At Payback, Brie would let Bryan keep the championship by quitting WWE, and finalized it by slapping McMahon across the face.